spencertipping/canard/README.md

   // functions can atomically cons multiple items, as in the case of symbol
   // resolution below.
 Because of this, we support both unwrapped things
   // (symbols and numbers) and conses.
 If it's a cons, we automatically go
   // through its entries.
-The nil is native fn 0, which does nothing.
+Nil is native fn 0, which does nothing.
   //
   // c = [a b c], command = [d e] -> c = [a b c [d]], command = e if (type(command) == CONS)